MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Experimental Results

 \subsection{Time Analysis}

 Low latency is one of the desired property of the SLAM system.
-Most of onboard devices are not capable of executing tasks with high computation cost.
 We lists the average computational time of each module in the tracking thread of our MLP based stereo SLAM system in Table \ref{table_3}.
-According to experimental results from Table \ref{table_2} and Table \ref{table_3}, our MLP-based SLAM system achieves higher precision with only 17.50ms/frame extra computation cost.
+According to experimental results from Table \ref{table_2} and Table \ref{table_3}, our MLP-based SLAM system achieves higher precision with only 17.50 ms/frame extra computation cost compared to ORB-SLAM2.
 Moreover, we made a comprehensive latency comparison with other SLAM systems.
 The mean values of the highest latency and the lowest latency from the original papers of DynaSLAM II and PointSLOT are presented in Table \ref{table_4}.
-For all other methods in Table \ref{table_4}, average latency value in Kitti tracking sequences from 00 to 10 are presented.
-It is worth mentioning that even though the latency of DynaSLAM II does not include the time consumption of 2d and 3d object detection models, the execution time of our methods is still 17.34ms faster.
-Combining Table \ref{table_2} and Table \ref{table_4}, we can conclude that our MLP-based SLAM system achieves the lowest average absolute translation error (ATE) and the fastest speed compared to other dynamic SLAM systems.
+For all other methods in Table \ref{table_4}, average latency value in KITTI Odometry sequences from 00 to 10 are presented.
+It is worth mentioning that even though the latency of DynaSLAM II does not include the time consumption of 2d and 3d object detection models, the execution time of our methods is still 17.34 ms faster.
+Combining Table \ref{table_2}, Table \ref{table_extra} and Table \ref{table_4}, we can conclude that our MLP-based SLAM system achieves the lowest average absolute translation error (ATE) and the fastest speed compared to other dynamic SLAM systems.